lorenzo-stacchio/lorenzo-stacchio/README.md

 <!--## <img src="https://media.giphy.com/media/LRIVkygJ5CID6IEMes/giphy.gif" width="50"> -->

 ## Biography
-I am currently attending a Ph.D. course in Computer Science at the [University of Bologna](https://www.unibo.it/it) focusing on pipelining Artificial Intelligence and eXtended Reality paradigms for industrial and cultural heritage applications.
+I am currently a Post Doc Researcher in Computer Science at the [University of Macerata](https://www.unimc.it/en?set_language=en) working on Deep Learning and eXtended Reality in a multidisciplinary setting.
+I got a Ph.D. course in Computer Science at the [University of Bologna](https://www.unibo.it/it) in 2024 focusing on pipelining Artificial Intelligence and eXtended Reality paradigms for industrial and cultural heritage applications.
 Before that, I got a Master’s degree in Computer Science.

-During the last few years, I fell in love with all that concerns the data: their creation, cleaning, analysis, and the wisdom we can extract from them.
-I personally think that recognizing patterns from data through Artificial Intelligence methods is one of the coolest things Computer Science can offer to the world.
-At the same time, integrating those methods with eXtended Reality paradigms to define easy-to-use and functional systems usable by anyone at any time, is something that completely conquered my heart.
+I decided to keep going with academic research because of my deep love for all that concerns multidisciplinary research the data produced in this setting, and the knowledge that can be extracted from them.
+To me, recognizing patterns through Artificial Intelligence methods, and integrating them with eXtended Reality paradigms to define functional systems usable by anyone at any time, is one of the coolest things Computer Science can offer (and that completely conquered my heart).

 <!--## Preferred programming languages